La Petite Bande

 Although originally La Petite Bande was not meant to become a permanent orchestra, the success of the recordings was such that they began to give concerts regularly.
 Having initially concentrated mainly on French music, the orchestra's repertoire has expanded over the years to include music by the Italian masters and that of Bach, Handel, Gluck, Haydn, Mozart and others.

-The 17-part CD series "Cantatas of J.S.
-Bach" (ACCENT) will be finished by the end of 2012.
+The 18-part CD series "Cantatas of J.S.
+Bach" (ACCENT) is complete since February 2014.
 Sigiswald Kuijken applies the latest findings in Bach research: no choir, but rather a vocal quartet together with a minimal instrumental scoring.
 In this way, the fine musical texture of these cantatas can be much better (and more naturally) revealed.

 La Petite Bande has recorded instrumental as well as vocal music, including operas and oratorios from the Baroque and Classical periods.
 La Petite Bande currently makes recordings for Accent, Challenge, Deutsche Harmonia Mundi, Denon, Seon/Virgin and Hyperion.